augeas/Euclidean-Tides/README.md

 ![breadboard with breakout board and TRS sockets](https://raw.githubusercontent.com/augeas/Euclidean-Tides/master/breadboard.jpeg)

-A set of three integers produce two rhythms for each TRS socket, select the parameter with joystick left/right and alter them with joystick up/down.
+A set of three integers produces two rhythms for each TRS socket, select the parameter with joystick left/right and alter them with joystick up/down.
 Stop and start the sequence with joystick centre.